Evelio Menjivar-Ayala

-Evelio Menjivar-Ayala (born August 14, 1970) is a Salvadoran-born priest of the Catholic Church who serves as auxiliary bishop for the Archdiocese of Washington in the District of Columbia and Southern Maryland.
-He is the first Central American to serve as bishop in the United States.
+Evelio Menjivar-Ayala (born August 14, 1970) is a Salvadorian American Catholic prelate serving as Bishop of Wheeling–Charleston since 2026.
+When made an auxiliary bishop of the Archdiocese of Washington in 2023, he was the first Salvadoran-born bishop in the country.

 Biography

 Early life

-Evelio Menjivar-Ayala was born on August 14, 1970, in Chalatenango, El Salvador.
+Menjivar-Ayala was born on August 14, 1970, in Chalatenango, El Salvador.
 As a teenager, he made three attempts to enter the United States illegally.
-He finally arrived in California in 1990, having been smuggled in the trunk of a car with his brother over the border crossing between Tijuana, Mexico, and San Diego, California.
+Finally, in 1990, he and his brother were smuggled in the trunk of a car over the border crossing between Tijuana and San Diego.
+Over the next several years, while studying English and earning his GED, he worked janitorial and construction jobs in California and then in Washington, where he arrived in 1990.

-Over the next several years, Menjivar-Ayala worked janitorial and construction jobs in California.
-Deciding to become a priest, he entered the St. John Vianney College Seminary in Miami, Florida, in 1995, where he received a bachelor's degree in philosophy in 1999.
+Deciding to become a priest, he entered the St. John Vianney College Seminary in Miami, Florida, in 1995, where he earned his bachelor's degree in philosophy in 1999.

-Menjivar-Ayala went to Rome in 1999 to enter the seminary at the Pontifical North American College.
-He received a Master of Theology degree from the Pontifical University of Saint Thomas Aquinas in 2002.
+Menjivar-Ayala was sent to the Pontifical North American College in Rome in 1999 and received a Master of Theology degree from the Pontifical University of Saint Thomas Aquinas in 2002.
 He completed further studies at the Scalabrini International Migration Institute (SIMI), part of the Pontifical Urban University in Rome, where he earned a licentiate.
 Menjivar-Ayala was ordained a deacon in St. Peter's Basilica on October 10, 2002, by Archbishop Timothy M. Dolan.

 Priesthood

-On May 29, 2004, Menjivar-Ayala was ordained to the priesthood for the Archdiocese of Washington by Cardinal Theodore McCarrick at the Basilica of the National Shrine of the Immaculate Conception in Washington.
-The archdiocese assigned Menjivar-Ayala as parochial vicar at the following parishes:
+On May 29, 2004, Menjivar-Ayala was ordained a priest of the Archdiocese of Washington by Cardinal Theodore McCarrick at the Basilica of the National Shrine of the Immaculate Conception in Washington.
+He became an American citizen in 2006.